IOTechSystems/xrt-examples/AzureSphere/README.md

 # Tutorial Part 2 – Setting Up Digital Twins

-In Part 1 of this tutorial we described how to create an Azure Sphere XRT application that can send data which has been read from a Modbus device to Azure IoT Hub and receive commands in the reverse direction .
+In Part 1 of this tutorial we described how to create an Azure Sphere XRT application that can send data from a Modbus device to Azure IoT Hub and receive commands in the reverse direction .

-Part 2 of the tutorial two shows how to interact with the same Modbus Device via Azure Digital Twins.
+Part 2 of the tutorial two shows how to interact with the same Modbus Device via an Azure Digital Twin.

-For this part of the tutorial you should refer to the XRT for Azure Sphere Guide (XRTAzureSphereUserGuide.pdf).
+For this part of the tutorial you should refer to the XRT for Azure Sphere Guide (**XRTAzureSphereUserGuide.pdf**).
 The guide is included in the XRT package that you downloaded and installed in Part 1.

 Refer to the guide and complete the following steps:
 1. Setup Azure Cloud for Digital Twins – Create a Function App